domalab/ha-actronair-neo/README.md

 ## Disclaimer

-This integration is not officially associated with or endorsed by Actron Air.
+This integration is not officially associated with or endorsed by ActronAir.